 Regulatory Framework – United Kingdom

 In the UK, APX Commodities Ltd is regulated by the Financial Conduct Authority (FCA).
-APX Commodities Ltd conducts its business in respect of the APX Power UK markets in the capacity of Multilateral Trading Facility (MTF) operator.
+The trading services offered in the APX Power UK markets by APX Commodities Ltd are considered non-MTF business.

 Regulatory Framework – Belgium